gofractally/psibase/doc/psidk/src/format/fracpack.md

 - `variable_data` must be in the same order as `fixed_data`
 - Offset pointers must leave no gaps, except when unknown fields are skipped (e.g. extensible structs, tuples, and unknown enum entries)
 - Additional rules for [Optionals](#optionals)
+- Tagged Unions' `tag` field must be less than 128.
+This allows a potential extension in the future which will be signaled by the MSB.

 TODO: finish this list.
 Make sure both the C++ and Rust implementations' checkers enforce the rules.